sympy/sympy/doc/src/guide/basics.rst

 We don't allow to use :func:`var` in SymPy's library code.
 There is one more way of constructing symbols, which is related to indexed symbols.
 Sometimes we don't know in advance how many symbols will be required to solve a certain problem.
-For this case, SymPy has :func:`numbered_symbols` generator::
+For this case, SymPy has the :func:`numbered_symbols` generator::

     >>> X = numbered_symbols('x')